 For other Linux distributions, follow the official installation instructions.

 2. Generate a configuration file

 If you're running WireGuard on multiple devices, generate a separate key pair for each device and each connection.
 You will otherwise likely run into connectivity issues.

-Save the downloaded file in your local directory and then copy it to
+Save the downloaded file in your local directory and then copy its content to

 Also make sure you set the correct permissions so only root can read them: